isaacchua/speedgraderplus/README.md

 ]
 ```

+###### Plain Question ID

-A plain Question ID can be specified as a numeric or string value.
+A Plain Question ID can be specified as a numeric or string value.
 You can find this by editing the Assignment or Quiz, and: (1) right-clicking on the header of the Question (note: if the question is part of a group, you have to right-click the question in the group and not the group); and (2) selecting "Inspect".

 ![How to find the Question ID 1](img/questionid1.png)